 The TacX Neo is frankly, from a technology stand point, ahead of its time.
 If not ahead of its time, its certainly ahead of EVERYTHING else in the field.
 The direct drive unit is just an amazing piece of design.

-When you look inside, you can see how complex a unit this is, and where the money is going – this is about as advanced as you can possible get in a turbo trainer currently – a statement which stands as true when the Tacx Neo was first released in 2015, as it does today in 2019
+When you look inside, you can see how complex a unit this is, and where the money is going – this is about as advanced as you can possible get on a turbo trainer currently – a statement which stands as true when the Tacx Neo was first released in 2015, as it does today in 2019

 “True” Direct Drive

 It’s this large metal disc on the side that lets the magic happen.
 Rather than merely being an electronically adjustable resistance wheel, as is the case with all other smart turbo trainers, the Tacx unit acts both as a resistance unit, but also a motor when its plugged into the mains.
 I’ve used quite a few different turbo trainers, the down hill/free wheeling simulation is frankly a game changer.